gustavokuklinski/bit-rot/game/gdd/devlog.md

 ### Game Lore
 - [] Generate a game lore based on the story
 - [] Generate game map focusing on the game story
-- [] Create more items for the lore story, like Zombie and player IDs
+- [] Create more items for the lore story